AirDrop on your Mac

 AirDrop makes it easy to share files between your Mac mini and other nearby Mac, iPhone, iPad, and iPod touch devices.
 The devices don’t need to share the same Apple ID.

 Note: AirDrop for iOS or iPadOS requires devices that have the Lightning or USB-C connector and iOS 7 (or later) or iPadOS.
 Not all older Macs support AirDrop (for a list of supported Macs, see the Apple Support article Use AirDrop on your Mac).

 Send a file from the Finder.
 Click the Finder icon in the Dock, then click AirDrop in the sidebar on the left.
 When the person you want to send a file to appears in the window, drag the file to him or her.

 Send a file from an app.
 While using an app like Pages or Preview, click the Share button and choose AirDrop.

 Share passwords stored in iCloud Keychain.
-In Safari, you can use AirDrop to share an account password with one of your contacts, or another Mac or iOS device.
+In Safari, you can use AirDrop to share an account password with one of your contacts, or with another Mac, iPhone, iPad, or iPod touch.
 From the Safari menu, open Preferences > Passwords, select the website whose password you want to share, then secondary click (that is, right-click).
 Choose “Share with AirDrop,” then select the person or device in the AirDrop window to share the password.